-On May 5, 2010, the Caregivers and Veterans Omnibus Health Services Act of 2010 was signed into law.
-Title I of the Act will allow VA to provide unprecedented benefits to eligible Caregivers (a parent, spouse, child, step-family member, extended family member, or an individual who lives with the Veteran, but is not a family member) who support the Veterans who have given so much for this Nation.
+The Veterans Omnibus Health Services Act of 2010 allows VA to provide benefits to eligible Caregivers (a parent, spouse, child, step-family member, extended family member, or an individual who lives with the Veteran, but is not a family member) who support the Veterans.
 The law distinguishes between Veterans who incurred or aggravated a serious injury in the line of duty on or after Sept.
-11, 2001 (post-9/11 Veterans), and those Veterans whose injuries were incurred prior to Sept.
+11, 2001 (Post-9/11 Veterans), and those Veterans whose injuries were incurred prior to Sept.
 11, 2001 (pre-9/11 Veterans).

 Who Is Eligible For The VA Family Caregiver Program?